Riccardo-Spinzi/Finite-Element-Method/README.md

 Release note:

-28-11
+----28-11

-v1.0 Finished
+~ v1.0 Finished

-02-12
+----02-12

-v1.1 Corrected a bug where having a different number of elements and nodes built singular stiffness matrices
+~ v1.1 Corrected a bug where having a different number of elements and nodes built singular stiffness matrices

-09-12

-v1.3
+----09-12

-Corrected bugs where the vibration modes of a full-beam structure weren't displayed properly
+~ v1.3 	Corrected bugs where the vibration modes of a full-beam structure weren't displayed properly;

-Implemented a generic method to evaluate matrices K and M for a mixed-elements structure
+Implemented a generic method to evaluate matrices K and M for a mixed-elements structure;
 Implemented a way to input more than one material properties (A,E,J) in the model